MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 ## Credit and debit cards

 {{< details title="Cartes Bancaires / Dankort / V Pay" >}}
-The following cards can be tested using the Visa test instructions.
-For some cards to be visible on the payment page, the `locale` parameter in the redirect API request must be set to a specific locale.
+You can test the following cards using the Visa test instructions.
+To display these cards on MultiSafepay payment pages, you must set the `locale` parameter in the redirect API request to a specific locale.

 | Card             | `locale` |
 |------------------|----------|